My last post was a reader survey, because I wanted to know what kinds of specific things you wanted to hear from me, so I can serve you better!

 Whew!
 That was a lot of information!

 If you want to dive in even further, make sure you sign up to grab my FREE workbook, Unearthing Your Brand.
-It's a fillable workbook written for the client, that aims to help them workout some of those pesky details before hiring the designer.
+It's a fillable workbook, that aims to help you workout some of those pesky details before hiring your designer.